 - Hand Sanitizer.
 You can buy them everywhere but if you have dry hands like me I prefer to carry my own.
 I love Utama Spice Hand Sanitizer.

 - Essential Oils.
 You can put them on sole of your feet, drop a few in your pillow, dilute them in carrier oil for chest and back rub, or just sniff at them.
-My favourite EO for traveling is Thieves, Raven, Lavender, Digize, Panaway Peppermint and Lemon.
+My favourite EO for traveling is Thieves, Eucalyptus, Lavender, Digize, Panaway and Peppermint.
+I write separate article here.

-I hope this helps and as much as we wish to have Covid disappear, it seems we will have to adapt with the New Normal.
+I hope this helps and as much as we wish to have Covid disappear from this earth, it seems that they will still be around in hopefully a milder mutated version so we do need to adapt.